Days and Nights of Love, Wine and Cholesterol – the story of my life in Spain

 Summer 2005 was a lot of fun – I hitchhiked and bussed it across the US and part of Canada, meeting people I know along the way.

 I visited my grandpa in New Mexico.
 My friend Brean in New Orleans – about a week before Katrina, if I recall.
 In Savannah, Georgia, I figured I’d seduce a girl with a ridiculous faux-French name in order to sleep indoors for a night.
 She didn’t fall for it, so instead I ended up sleeping in an alley, where a guy came up in the middle of the night and started waving his dick at me.

-Gotta hand it to the guy… it was huge.
+Gotta hand it to the guy… his dick was huge.

-I sat in on some mild Canadian hazing as the schoolyear started again… in the meantime I’d decided I was going back to Spain.
+I sat in on some mild Canadian hazing as the schoolyear started again, and the fraternity looked for new recruits… in the meantime I’d decided I was going back to Spain.

 It’s from that beer-and-porno basement that I called my boss at the language school to announce I’d be back in Madrid soon.

 He said I could have my job back.

 Soon I was back in Madrid and living with a rotating cast of Peruvian girls in a slightly better neighborhood.
 I was starting to make new friends.
 I was enjoying life.